Opus Magnum: Reception

-Opus Magnum received generally favorable reviews according to review aggregator Metacritic.
+Opus Magnum received "universal acclaim" according to review aggregator Metacritic.

-The game was nominated for "Best Puzzle Game" in IGN's Best of 2017 Awards, and for "Best Indie Game" and "Best PC Game" at the 2018 Golden Joystick Awards, and won the award for "Excellence in Design" at the Independent Games Festival Awards, whereas its other nomination was for the Seumas McNally Grand Prize.
+The game was nominated for "Best Puzzle Game" in IGNs Best of 2017 Awards, and for "Best Indie Game" and "Best PC Game" at the 2018 Golden Joystick Awards, and won the award for "Excellence in Design" at the Independent Games Festival Awards, whereas its other nomination was for the Seumas McNally Grand Prize.